Sofie8/Practicum_conjugation_MOGEN/Conjugation.md

 Your bacteria will grow over the weekend!
 Let's check the results on monday morning together.

 ## References
 - If you have time left: check this [video](https://www.youtube.com/watch?v=ygOYZfCjK3M) about conjugation.
 Use this to discuss your findings of the conjugation results.
+- More details about how the [pilus](https://www.youtube.com/watch?v=ihlFqOK5cZM) is formed.
 - If you want to refresh both conjugation and [transduction](https://www.britannica.com/video/154218/DNA-another-cell-conjugation-transduction-processes)

 &nbsp;
 &nbsp;